Updated March 30, 2022

 Your GATEWAY address must be on the same network as your ENDEC's UP address.
 The ENDEC will tell you if your GATEWAY and IP addresses are not on the same network when you set them from the front panel.Back to FAQ or Support

-The Digital ENDEC supports many types of HP printers on the USB and Network interface.
+The Digital ENDEC supports many recent HP printers on the USB and Network interface.
+Only HP printers are supported.
+If you want to use a USB/Network printer, you will need to download and install our printer driver.

 Things to check: